Aldaviva/RaspberryPiDotnetRepository/Readme.md

 |ASP.NET Core Runtime|`aspnetcore-runtime-latest`|Run .NET web apps|.NET Runtime|
 |.NET SDK|`dotnet-sdk-latest`|Build .NET apps|.NET & ASP.NET Core Runtimes|

-> [!TIP]
-> If you find that a .NET application does not run after a major version upgrade, you can choose a different [Roll Forward](https://learn.microsoft.com/en-us/dotnet/core/versions/selection#framework-dependent-apps-roll-forward) behavior.
-For example, you can set the `DOTNET_ROLL_FORWARD` environment variable to `LatestMajor`.

 #### Latest LTS version
 This will install the latest Long Term Support .NET version.
 It can upgrade to greater major and minor LTS versions.
 It will never install an STS, release candidate, or preview release.